linode/docs/docs/applications/cloud-storage/how-to-install-a-turtl-server-on-ubuntu.md

 author:
   name: Angel Guarisma
   email: aguarisma@linode.com
-description: 'Turtl is a privacy Conscious Cloud Storage Service'
+description: 'This guide will show you how to install Turtl, a Privacy-Conscious Cloud Storage Service, on an Ubuntu distro.'
-keywords: 'turtl, privacy, ubuntu'
+keywords: 'install turtl, cloud-based storage, monitor system security, ubuntu'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: Wednesday, September 6, 2017
 modified_by:
   name: Linode
 Published: Tuesday, August 14, 2017
-title: 'How to Install the Turtl Server on Ubuntu'
+title: 'How to Install a Turtl Server on Ubuntu'

 ---

 ![Turtl_Banner](/docs/assets/turtl/Turtl.jpg)

-[Turtl](https://turtapp.com/docs) is an open source alternative to cloud-based storage services.
-With a focus on privacy, Turtl offers a place to store and access your passwords, bookmarks, and pictures.
+[Turtl](https://turtapp.com/docs) is an open-source alternative to cloud-based storage services.
+With a focus on privacy, Turtl offers a place to store and access your passwords, bookmarks and pictures.
 Hosting your own Turtl server on a secure Linode allows you to monitor your own security.

-The Turtl server is written in Common Lisp, and the low level encryption is derived from the Stanford Javascript Crypto Library.
+The Turtl server is written in Common Lisp, and the low-level encryption is derived from the Stanford Javascript Crypto Library.
 If encryption is important to you, read over the [encryption specifics](https://turtlapp.com/docs/security/encryption-specifics/) section of the official documentation.

 ## Before You Begin

 1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for setting your Linode's hostname and timezone.

 2. This guide will use `sudo` wherever possible.
 Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) to create a standard user account, harden SSH access and remove unnecessary network services.
-Do **not** follow the Configure a Firewall section yet--this guide includes firewall rules specifically for an OpenVPN server.
+Do **not** follow the Configure a Firewall section yet.
+This guide includes firewall rules specifically for an OpenVPN server.

 3. Update your system: